DeMarcus Cousins Could Be ‘Consolation Prize’ For Lakers Or Knicks, League Executive Tells ‘Bleacher Report’

 “He’s moved around so much [in recent seasons] that he needs to have some real relationships with somebody, and I don’t think he’s really had that before.”

-Despite the outside chance that DeMarcus Cousins would re-sign with the Warriors this summer, Berger concluded his piece by saying that it’s more likely than not that the big man has “played his last game” with Golden State.
+Despite the outside chance that DeMarcus Cousins may re-sign with the Warriors this summer, Berger concluded his piece by saying that it’s more likely than not that the big man has “played his last game” with Golden State.
 Berger added that Cousins could look forward to a “more forgiving” market than the one he faced last summer, but stressed that he would still need to make a “crucial decision” this offseason as questions about his health continue to surround him.